HasaTK/rodrobe/README.md

-# RoDrobe - A roblox clothing bot (WIP)
+# RoDrobe - A roblox clothing bot [WIP]
-A discord roblox clothing bot for your group.
+A discord roblox clothing bot for your group.If you have any requests/features in mind which are not already implemented, please let me know.

 ![](https://cdn.discordapp.com/attachments/1154068857879793674/1155502142161956905/image.png)
 ## Features